The Ambiance of Black and White

 Caution: patience is needed in order to tolerate the stupidity of a group of USO jazz musicians.
 They are led by a stubborn Dan Duryea whose acting performance is up to its usual fine standards.
 The band leader refuses to follow Saunders' orders claiming that he is a civilian, and doesn't have to listen to anyone.
 He gets off on the wrong foot with Saunders after the band inadvertantly causes the death of a soldier by setting up their instruments, and practicing in enemy territory.
 Naturally the Germans find the horns and drums great target practice and engage.
 The episode feels a bit off balance which accounts for my 2 grenade rating, but the fight scenes are excellent.
 Also, some great character actors fill the void.
 Noah Beery Jr. and Dennis Hopper also star.

 NOTE: These are just a few of my favorite episodes.
-There are many more that I may add later.
+I may add more later.